lvgl/lv_binding_rust/README.md

       draw to the display.
 You can use `lvgl-rs` with any of the [`embedded_graphics` supported displays](https://docs.rs/embedded-graphics/0.6.2/embedded_graphics/#supported-displays).
 - [x] Events: You can listen and trigger events in widget objects.
 - [x] Styles: You can set styles in any exposed object.
-We are still missing the possibility of defining base styles.
+We are still missing the possibility of defining global base styles.
 - [ ] Input Devices
 - [ ] Fonts
 - [ ] Images